Godzilla: City on the Edge of Battle: Production

 The second installment in the anime trilogy was announced in a second post-credits scene in the theatrical release of the film revealing the film's Japanese title, poster featuring Mechagodzilla and the film's 2018 release date.
 The film's Japanese title was revealed as Gojira: Kessen Kidō Zōshoku Toshi (translations varied from Godzilla: Battle Mobile Breeding City to Godzilla: The City Mechanized for the Final Battle), while the English title was later revealed as Godzilla: City on the Edge of Battle.
 In March 2018, the film's official website revealed a new poster, plot details, and that singer XAI would return to perform the film's theme song The Sky Falls.
 The English dub was produced by Post Haste Digital.

 Music

 Takayuki Hattori returned to compose the soundtrack, marking it his fourth Godzilla film score.
 XAI also returned to perform the film's theme song The Sky Falls.
 On his work on the film, Hattori stated:

 Release

-Theatrical
+Theatrical and streaming

 Godzilla: City on the Edge of Battle was given a theatrical release in Japan on May 18, 2018, and released worldwide on Netflix on July 18, 2018.

+Reception

 Box office

 Godzilla: City on the Edge of Battle was released in 158 theaters in Japan and reached eighth place at the box office.
 The film earned ¥100 million on its first week, from 73,000 ticket sales.